esper-io/console_docs/docs/apps/approveapp.md

-Step 6: Select the radio button next to the way you would like to handle new app permission requests.
-Selecting Keep approved results in the best user experience as the user will not have to grant any new permissions on the device, however, you need to be sure you trust the app provider if you choose this option.
-If you’d like to receive an email notification whenever an app requests new permissions, click on the Notifications tab and add your email address in the space provided.
+Step 6: Select the radio button next to the way you would like to handle new application permission requests.
+Selecting Keep approved results in the best user experience as the user will not have to grant any new permissions on the device, however, you need to be sure you trust the application provider if you choose this option.
+If you’d like to receive an email notification whenever an application requests new permissions, click on the Notifications tab and add your email address in the space provided.
 Then click **Done**.